opensistemas-hub/osbrain/docs/source/about.rst

 #. osBrain uses `pickle <https://docs.python.org/library/pickle.html>`_ for
    serialization by default, which means that the system performance may as well depend on this package.
 Serialization is configurable, though.
-#. ØMQ transport is IPC by default.
-It can be changed to TCP globally or
+#. osBrain default transport is IPC by default, but :ref:`it can be changed
-   configured specifically for each bind.
-Note, however, that in this case the network may have a great impact on performance.
-TCP must be used, of course, for distributed systems.
+   globally or configured specifically for each bind <transport_protocol>`.
+   Note, however, that when using TCP, the network may have a great impact on performance.